 Fasting Can Improve Your Relationship with Food

-Unlike our ancestors, in today’s convenience, pre-packaged, fast food culture, we’re all feast and no famine.
+Unlike our ancestors, we’re all feast and no famine in today’s convenient, pre-packaged, fast-food culture.

 Since fasting is no longer a part of our natural cycle, many people haven’t experienced a day without food in their entire lives.

-These beliefs have led many people to develop toxic eating patterns, as well as a total disconnection from what being hungry actually feels like.
+These beliefs have led many people to develop toxic eating habits that have alienated us from the sensation of hunger.

-As you experience the ebb and flow of hunger throughout a prolonged fast, you also develop a sense of power over your hunger hormones, realizing that they do not in fact control you.
-Often times, you don't need to eat; you want to eat.
+As you experience the ebb and flow of hunger throughout a prolonged fast, you will develop a sense of power over your hunger hormones, realizing that they do not control you.

 And when you do eat again after a fast, you appreciate food so much more.
 You don’t take it for granted.
-You’re truly grateful for every bite.
+You’re genuinely grateful for every bite.

 *Fasting is not recommended for those with a history of eating disorders.